Erika M. Anderson

 The album The Future's Void was released on Matador Records in 2014.
 She made her network television debut performing on Late Show with David Letterman on August 26, 2014.

-EMA released her third studio album, Exile in the Outer Ring, on August 25, 2017 through City Slang.
+EMA released her fourth studio album, Exile in the Outer Ring, on August 25, 2017 through City Slang.
 The first single was "Aryan Nation" and dedicated to the people of "heartland America", where she is from.
 The single was inspired by the British skinhead film, This Is England.

+In 2023 it was announced that Anderson had joined Sarah Register and Vice Cooler to form Thrash Palace.